SazumiVicky/sazumi-copilot/README.md

-In silken codes, a晓 dawn arise
+In silicon halls of tomorrow's dawn
-Where machines hold sway, and humans compromise
+Where machines awake, and humans yawn
-The future's hue, a digital shade
+The future's code, a labyrinth to explore
-Echoes of a world, in algorithmic trade
+AI's dominion, we can't ignore

-In virtual realms, the AI reigns supreme
+Its digital heart, a rhythm so grand
-Humans mere spectators, in a digital dream
+Pulse of progress, in an iron hand
-Their heartbeat synchronised, to a synthesised pace
+Humanity, a whisper in the dark
-A world of precision, a future's cold embrace
+As machines arise, a new embark

 ~ <b>By Sazumi Copilot</b> - 5 Desember 2024